 I have a million buttons… but deciding usually takes so long.
-Soooo, I made some to match as I look at every scrap of fabric and wonder what it can become?!
+Soooo, I made some unique shapes to match.
+I look at every scrap of fabric and wonder what it can become?!
 These double layer free-motion leaves are cut AFTER sewing!
 That’s the real trick to sewing a small shape!

 Rustic coconut buttons also work great with the colours on these wool eco prints.

-Check out those old sweaters headed for the donate.
-Even some tights or knit hats will work.
+Check out those old sweaters headed for thrift shop donation.
+Even some tights, knit hats & socks will work.
 I found everything in my house… (and those who know me aren’t surprised!)

 This print is so lovely that I left it as is!
 Eco Printing on wool has been an obsession lately, and I’m not done yet!

 Do you want a pair?
 They are up in my shop!
 These will probably be the only ones this year!
 And they are always ‘one-of-a-kind’!

 I walk my dog in the cold and prefer a mitten that does not have excessive bulk so my hands can still function.
 These give enough warmth from the wool and the thin leather palm/thumb give me dexterity.

 Every time you’d look at your hands you will marvel at how amazing nature’s gifts are!
 How blessed we are to be able to create artisan beauty from nature’s bounty.
 We need that positive feeling right now; warmth in many ways!
 Enjoy!

 If you want more mittens check out ‘Bernie’ style Up-Cycled Mittens!